-Steven Taylor and Obafemi Martins could once again be teammates in the very near future.
+Steven Taylor and Obafemi Martins set to be reunited

 The pair of them played together for Newcastle from 2006 to 2009, until the Nigerian striker jumped ship after the first relegation under Mike Ashley.